We really enjoyed reviewing Global Art: Activities, Projects, and Inventions from Around the World from Gryphon House.

 Tori follows directions so well.

-Kate is a little more free range.
+Katie is a little more free range.

 Alex was so super careful and did such a great job!